-My present work is mostly about painting subjects that convey the effects of sunlight and color.
+My present work is mostly about painting landscapes and subjects that convey the effects of sunlight and color.
 I find it challenging to try and push the limits of deep space in the traditional method while at the same time painting for the sake of painting, emphasizing the formal elements of the two dimensional surface; shape, values, line, color, edges and paint quality.
 The success of a painting is largely due to these elements.
 Of course in the end a painting must convey a feeling for what it is I'm trying to say.
 I believe it is through these formal elements if put together right that are mostly responsible for that feeling.

 My formal training was under Richard Lack (1928-2009) at the Atelier Lack School of Fine Art in Minneapolis, Minnesota from 1977-1981.
 The Atelier provided a foundation in the art of drawing and painting.
 Here we learned to "see" nature.
 By that I mean to paint objects and scenes with a breadth of vision that would result in a work of art.
 The success of this depends on the quality of seeing on the artist's part.
 That of judging edges, values, colors, and shapes and then put together into a harmonious whole.
 The art of seeing can challenge most any artist for a life time.